tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Before optimizing, it's useful to know the baseline.
 This is the $O(N)$ approach.

 > **Production Context:** While too slow for billion-scale data, this brute-force approach guarantees 100% recall.
-Providers often expose this explicitly (e.g., Azure AI Search calls its brute-force algorithm `exhaustiveKnn` [[azure-ai-search-vector-index]](#ref-azure-ai-search-vector-index)) for use cases requiring absolute precision on small, pre-filtered datasets, or to generate a gold-standard ground truth for evaluating ANN recall.
+Providers often expose this explicitly (e.g., Azure AI Search calls its brute-force algorithm `exhaustiveKnn` <a id="cite-azure-ai-search-vector-index"></a>[[azure-ai-search-vector-index]](#ref-azure-ai-search-vector-index)) for use cases requiring absolute precision on small, pre-filtered datasets, or to generate a gold-standard ground truth for evaluating ANN recall.

 {{% tabs "linear-search" %}}
 {{% tab "Python" %}}